Li Junfeng: Philippines

 In 1988 the Philippines Wushu Federation invited Li Junfeng to become the national team’s head coach.
-He held the head coach position until 1991 where he began teaching taiji full-time.
+He held the head coach position until 1991 where he began teaching tai chi full-time.
 The team's greatest achievement came shortly after this, winning 10 gold medals at the 16th Southeast Asian Games in Manila.

 Sheng Zhen Meditation

-Li Junfeng was first drawn to meditation and taiji as a university student and has practiced and taught these disciplines throughout his adult life.
+Li Junfeng was first drawn to meditation and tai chi as a university student and has practiced and taught these disciplines throughout his adult life.
 He began practicing Sheng Zhen Meditation privately in 1987 and began teaching it in 1994.
 In 1995 the International Sheng Zhen Society was founded to promote Sheng Zhen Meditation to the world.
 Li Junfeng is the society's chairman and principal teacher.

 Since the founding of the International Sheng Zhen Society Li Junfeng has taught Sheng Zhen Meditation in 25 countries spread across 6 continents.
 In 2002 Li Junfeng moved to the United States and accepted a position teaching meditation at the AOMA Graduate School of Integrative Medicine in Austin, Texas.
 He has delivered the keynote address at several conferences including the International Psi Conference, Basle, Switzerland in 2005; and at the American Acupuncturist Association of Oriental Medicine annual conference in 2006 and 2007.